First Dark Matter Search Results from the LUX-ZEPLIN (LZ) Experiment

 The research supporting this work took place in part at SURF in Lead, South Dakota.
-Funding for this work is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Contract Numbers DE-AC02-05CH11231, DE-SC0020216, DE-SC0012704, DE-SC0010010, DE-AC02-07CH11359, DE-SC0012161, DE-SC0015910, DE-SC0014223, DE-SC0010813, DE-SC0009999, DE-NA0003180, DE-SC0011702, DE-SC0010072, DE-SC0015708, DE-SC0006605, DE-SC0008475, DE-SC0019193, DE-FG02-10ER46709, UW PRJ82AJ, DE-SC0013542, DE-AC02-76SF00515, DE-SC0018982, DE-SC0019066, DE-SC0015535, DE-SC0019319, DE-AC52-07NA27344, \& DOE-SC0012447.
-This research was also supported by U.S. National Science Foundation (NSF); the UKRI’s Science \& Technology Facilities Council under award numbers ST/M003744/1, ST/M003655/1, ST/M003639/1, ST/M003604/1, ST/M003779/1, ST/M003469/1, ST/M003981/1, ST/N000250/1, ST/N000269/1, ST/N000242/1, ST/N000331/1, ST/N000447/1, ST/N000277/1, ST/N000285/1, ST/S000801/1, ST/S000828/1, ST/S000739/1, ST/S000879/1, ST/S000933/1, ST/S000844/1, ST/S000747/1, ST/S000666/1, ST/R003181/1; Portuguese Foundation for Science and Technology (FCT) under award numbers PTDC/FIS-PAR/2831/2020; the Institute for Basic Science, Korea (budget number IBS-R016-D1).
-We acknowledge additional support from the STFC Boulby Underground Laboratory in the U.K., the GridPP~\cite{faulkner2005gridpp,britton2009gridpp} and IRIS Collaborations, in particular at Imperial College London and additional support by the University College London (UCL) Cosmoparticle Initiative.
+Funding for this work is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics under award no. DE-AC02-05CH11231, DE-SC0020216, DE-SC0012704, DE-SC0010010, DE-AC02-07CH11359, DE-SC0012161, DE-SC0015910, DE-SC0014223, DE-SC0010813, DE-SC0009999, DE-NA0003180, DE-SC0011702, DE-SC0010072, DE-SC0015708, DE-SC0006605, DE-SC0008475, DE-SC0019193, DE-FG02-10ER46709, UW PRJ82AJ, DE-SC0013542, DE-AC02-76SF00515, DE-SC0018982, DE-SC0019066, DE-SC0015535, DE-SC0019319, DE-AC52-07NA27344, \& DOE-SC0012447.
+This research was also supported by U.S. National Science Foundation (NSF); the UKRI’s Science \& Technology Facilities Council under grant no. ST/M003744/1, ST/M003655/1, ST/M003639/1, ST/M003604/1, ST/M003779/1, ST/M003469/1, ST/M003981/1, ST/N000250/1, ST/N000269/1, ST/N000242/1, ST/N000331/1, ST/N000447/1, ST/N000277/1, ST/N000285/1, ST/S000801/1, ST/S000828/1, ST/S000739/1, ST/S000879/1, ST/S000933/1, ST/S000844/1, ST/S000747/1, ST/S000666/1, ST/R003181/1; Portuguese Foundation for Science and Technology (FCT) under grant no. PTDC/FIS-PAR/2831/2020; the Institute for Basic Science, Korea (budget no. IBS-R016-D1).
+We acknowledge additional support from the STFC Boulby Underground Laboratory in the U.K., the GridPP~\cite{faulkner2005gridpp,britton2009gridpp} and IRIS collaborations, in particular at Imperial College London and additional support by the University College London (UCL) Cosmoparticle Initiative.
 We acknowledge additional support from the Center for the Fundamental Physics of the Universe, Brown University.
 K.T.
-Lesko acknowledges the support of Brasenose College and Oxford University.
+L. acknowledges the support of Brasenose College and Oxford University.
 The LZ Collaboration acknowledges key contributions of Dr. Sidney Cahn, Yale University, in the production of calibration sources.
 We acknowledge Martin Hoferichter and Achim Schwenk for useful discussions.
-This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
+This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under award no. DE-AC02-05CH11231.
 We gratefully acknowledge support from GitLab through its GitLab for Education Program.
 The University of Edinburgh is a charitable body, registered in Scotland, with the registration number SC005336.
 The assistance of SURF and its personnel in providing physical access and general logistical and technical support is acknowledged.
 We acknowledge the South Dakota Governor's office, the South Dakota Community Foundation, the South Dakota State University Foundation, and the University of South Dakota Foundation for use of xenon.
 We also acknowledge the University of Alabama for providing xenon.
-For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.
+We thank the journal reviewers for careful examination of our work, leading to some changes in our analysis and a more robust result.
+This work has been published as J. Aalbers et al. (LUX-ZEPLIN Collaboration) \href{https://doi.org/10.1103/PhysRevLett.131.041002}{Phys.
+Rev. Lett. \textbf{131}, 041002 (2023)} under the terms of the Creative Commons Attribution 4.0 International license.